EDMdesigner/EDMdesigner-API-Doc/README.md

 [EDMdesigner](http://www.edmdesigner.com) is a drag and drop tool for creating responsive HTML e-mail templates very fast and painlessly, by which your click-through rate will radically increase.
 This documentation is intended to give you a detailed description about the EDMdesigner-API with which you can integrate our editor into arbitrary web-based systems.
 (For example a CRM, CMS, WebShop or anything else what you can imagine.)

-To start developing with our api, please require an API_KEY at info@edmdesigner.com.
+To start developing with our api, please require an API_KEY (and a corresponding magic word) at info@edmdesigner.com.

 Basically, the only thing you have to do is, to implement one side of the handshaking on your server.
 When the handshaking is done, you can use sent object, on which you can find the functions which are communicating with our server.